RyanQueirozS/dotfiles/README.md

 ## Distro
 I used arch previously.
 Today i'm running xfce Mint, with i3.\
-The reason why i switch to mint, is just that arch didn't feel good enough for a work environment, especially because i'm not a linux lord.
-I want to switch to gentoo but i'm not goint to do it soon, maybe if I get a new pc.

 ## Nvim
 I used packer, but because it got discontinued and lazy is now the big